-January 1, 2020Draft 10/30/18

-Decatur Head Beach Association Share Selling Policies and Procedures
+Effective January 1, 2020Decatur Head Beach Association Share Selling Policies and Procedures

-Decature Head Beach Association Shares can only be held by an individual or a marital community of legal ages even in the case of inherited property.
-Other adults in the household/family do not become /DHA members.
+Decatur Head Beach Association Shares can only be held by an individual or a marital community of legal ages even in the case of inherited property.
+Other adults in the household/family do not become /DHBA members.
 The shares cannot be purchased or transferred to a group, business or other entity nor split among multiple individuals.

-The DHBA Bot, as trustees of the Association, has first right of refusal on all shares being sold not the individual/marital community shareholders.

-DHBA requires a fee of $4,000 or 5% of the sale price, which ever is greater, to be paid directly to the DHBA Association on ALL transactions.
-This must be paid at closing and is the responsibility of the Seller unless Seller & Buyer have negotiated differently.
-The details of the transfer fee payment must be included in the Sale/Transfer Agreement Document.

 A Member/Seller must notify the BOT by email prior to publicly offering their shares for sale, transferring their shares or completing a purchase offer.
 The email must include the asking or offer price plus all conditions of the sale/transfer.
 The DHBA BOT has up to 30 days to vote whether to purchase the shares for sale for the Association.
 The BOT vote is also taken to approve or reject a sale, or transfer’s conditions.
-The Seller cannot take action on the sale, offer or transfer until they have BOT approval or 30 days after notification to the BOT.
+The Seller cannot take action on the sale, offer or transfer until they have BOT approval.

+The DHBA BOT, as trustees of the Association, has first right of refusal on all shares being sold not the individual/marital community shareholders.

+DHBA requires a fee of $4,000 or 5% of the sale price, whichever is greater, to be paid directly to the DHBA Association on ALL transactions.
+This must be paid at closing and is the responsibility of the Buyer unless Seller & Buyer have negotiated differently.
+The details of the transfer fee payment must be included in the Sale/Transfer Agreement Document. (note: The DHBA Bot has the option to revise this fee schedule 1 x a year at the board retreat.
+Any fee revisions will be effective as of January 1 of the following year. )

 Seller may (not required) request that the BOT notify the members of their intent to sell and also request that it be listed on the website.
-Members will not be notified of actual offers or details there-in as an offer is a private real estate transaction between the Seller and the Buyer.
+Members will not be notified of actual offers or details.
+These are corporate share sales.
 The board will keep the offer details confidential until the transaction has been closed.
-After the BOT as approved the sale, the BOT Treasurer will be the point of contact moving forward.
+After the BOT has approved the sale, the BOT Treasurer will be the point of contact moving forward.
 The Seller may also request that the sales price remain confidential after the sale closes.

-If the sale/transfer price or conditions change from the original presentation to the BOT, the Seller must send the BOT the revised information/contract.
+If the sale/transfer price or conditions change or, 60 days has lapsed from the original presentation and BOT approval, the Seller must send the BOT the revised information/contract.
 The BOT retains the right of first refusal of the final agreement and has up to 30 days to vote to accept or reject buying the share at the new value and/or conditions before the transaction can be completed.

 It is the Sellers responsibility to arrange with the caretakers and pay for visits to Decatur Head for potential buyers.
 If the Seller has hired a Real Estate Agent, that agent must contact the caretakers for an appointment to show the property.
-The phone to show/ agent instructions must state; “appointment required contact the LA” (LA=listing agent.
-This could be Listing Agent/Seller or Caretaker – how do we want this listed? )
+The phone to show/ agent instructions must state; “appointment required contact the LA”

-The Selling member is responsible for submitting the DHBA resale certificate to the DHBA bookkeeper as well as make sure that all documents listed on the resale certificate and the completed certificate are delivered to the buyer.
+The Selling member is responsible for requesting the DHBA resale certificate from the bookkeeper.
+The Seller is also responsible for delivering the completed packet to the buyer.

 DOCUMENTS REQUIRED FOR A COMPLETE TRANSACTION